THECH13F/indian-ig-followers-by-hardik-kasliwal/README.md

 # warning

-please don't use it for lonher time otherwise Instagram can bann you
+please don't use it in your main id otherwise Instagram can bann you

 # hope you will like it ❤️